CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 {% include_code Ruby Warrior: Level 04 2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/player_h04.rb %}

 Awesome!
-This now gets around the 'distance attack issue'.
+This now gets around the 'distance attack' issue.
 If I'm being attacked from afar and the space in front of me is empty, **do not rest** and continue walking until you find and slay the offending monster.

 #### Lessons learned: